 About 11:15 a.m., a man was shot to death in the South Chicago neighborhood.
 Devante Warnsby, 21, was walking in the 8400 block of South Essex when a gray car pulled up and a male inside opened fire, police and the Cook County medical examiner’s office said.

 The most recent fatality happened Saturday afternoon in the Auburn Gresham neighborhood on the South Side.
 Milon L. Carvis, 42, was standing on the sidewalk about 4:15 p.m. with several other adults in the 7800 block of South Seeley when a male walked up and fired shots.

-The most recent shooting happened about 8:25 p.m.
-Sunday in the Greater Grand Crossing neighborhood.
+The most recent fatality happened about 2 p.m. in the South Side Englewood neighborhood.